AdobeDocs/journey-optimizer.en/help/using/data/get-started-datasets.md

 >[!NOTE]
 >
->Starting November 1st, 2024, a time-to-live (TTL) guardrail will be enforced on Journey Optimizer system-generated datasets as follows:
->
->* 90 days for data in the profile store
->* 13 months for data in the data lake
->
->Additionally, at that time, streaming segmentation will no longer support the use of send and open events from tracking and feedback datasets.
+>Starting November 1st, 2024, a time-to-live (TTL) guardrail will be enforced on Journey Optimizer system-generated datasets.
+Additionally, at that time, streaming segmentation will no longer support the use of send and open events from tracking and feedback datasets.
+[Learn more](datasets-ttl.md)

 Select the name of a dataset to access its Dataset activity screen and see details of the dataset you selected.
 The activity tab includes a graph visualizing the rate of messages being consumed as well as a list of successful and failed batches.